seoharam/seoharam/README.md

 ## Introduction
 <tr><td valign="top" width="50%">

-- 🖥️ I’m used to make model about "Optimization" and "Artificial Intelligence" with data
+- 🖥️ I’m used to make model about 'Optimization' and 'Artificial Intelligence' with data

 - 🔏 I’m currently working on [Private Repository](https://github.com/seoharam/LscnsProject) So I'm sorry I couldn't show you